coleifer/huey/docs/imports.rst

 Behind-the-scenes when you decorate a function with :py:meth:`~Huey.task` or :py:meth:`~Huey.periodic_task`, the function registers itself with a centralized in-memory registry.
-When that function is called, a reference is put into the queue (among other things), and when that message is consumed the function is then looked-up in the consumer's registry.
+When that function is called, a reference is put into the queue (along with the arguments the function was called with, etc), and when that message is consumed, the function is then looked-up in the consumer's registry.
 Because of the way this works, it is strongly recommended that **all decorated functions be imported when the consumer starts up**.

 .. note::
     If a task is not recognized, the consumer will throw a :py:class:`QueueException`